RasaHQ/rasa/docs/nlu/components.rst

     neural network architecture and optimization as the :ref:`diet-classifier`.

-    .. note:: If during prediction time a message contains **only** words unseen during training and no Out-Of-Vacabulary preprocessor was used, an empty intent ``None`` is predicted with confidence ``0.0``.
+    .. note:: If during prediction time a message contains **only** words unseen during training and no Out-Of-Vacabulary preprocessor was used, an empty response ``None`` is predicted with confidence ``0.0``.
 This might happen if you only use the :ref:`CountVectorsFeaturizer` with a ``word`` analyzer as featurizer.
-If you use the ``char_wb`` analyzer, you should always get an intent with a confidence value ``> 0.0``.
+If you use the ``char_wb`` analyzer, you should always get a response with a confidence value ``> 0.0``.

 :Configuration: